maxim-zhao/bmp2tilecompressors/README.md

 Note that the technologies marked with ⚠ above fail the automated benchmark tests, with crashes in the compressor or incorrect decompressed output.
 They could be fixed but as they are rather old, they are probably not competitive with newer compressors.

 "zip" performance is compressing the data using `7z a -mx9 filename.zip`.
 Zip has some framing overhead but it would be unfeasible to implement a decompressor on Master System.
-We compute the mean compression ratio of this on the test coprpus, and then compare the compressors' mean ratio, so that >100% means they compress better, and 50% means they compress to double the size on average.
+We compute the mean compression ratio of this on the test corpus, and then compare the compressors' mean ratio, so that >100% means they compress better, and 50% means they compress to double the size on average.

 Interrupt-safe decompressors can run safely while interrupts are happening and interfering with the VDP state.
 This will introduce some overhead - if nothing else, they need to disable interrupts - and they will therefore also change the interrupts enabled state.